 The Danube Island

-Tip: To add some romance in your life — stop by La Crêperie at the Old Danube River for a moonlight picnic.
-You rent a boat and order a picnic basket with a french meal and champagne.
+Tip: Stop by La Crêperie at the Old Danube River for a moonlight picnic.
+You can rent a boat and order a picnic basket with a french meal and champagne.